narew-io/neffect/README.md

 # 🎨 Neffect - Bulk Image Processing

-A bulk image processing application with effects like dithering, pixelate, halftone and more!
+An open source bulk image processing application with effects like dithering, pixelate, halftone and more!

 ## ✨ Features